Bluscream/BetterDiscord/README.md

 Please note that not every single plugin/theme is by me.
 If i took your plugin/theme and you want to be credited somewhere here as author just tell me.

-If you want to make plugin coding easier for me please support me [here](https://github.com/Jiiks/BetterDiscordApp/issues/88) :)

 Everything goes to ``` %appdata%\BetterDiscord\ ```

 ##__How to get a better Discord experience__: